 The IEEC-CSIC is leading a workpackage that has as its main task to distribute and optimize the observations of the ground-based follow-up using the proven expertise in sophisticated scheduling algorithms.
 The exoplanet candidates received from the PLATO Data Center will be distributed among the different facilities according to the relevant parameters and to the availability of observing time.

 The mission has ended phase B1 with the completion of the industrial studies and the Red Book.
 The science case has been firmed up and the mission profile has been defined following the constraints provided by ESA.
-Formal mission adoption is expected in 2017 and this will give way to starting subsequent development phases for the expected launch in 2024.
+PLATO has been adopted by ESA as its M3 mission in June 2017 and has now entered the Implementation phase.
+Launch is scheduled for 2026.

 Senior Institute members involved